bennybauer/circuit-retry/README.md

 ## Lessons Learned
 ### Hystrix
 * Throwing a `HystrixTimeoutException` will be considered as `FAILURE` exuction exception and not `TIMEOUT`, unless [`execution.timeout.enabled`](https://github.com/Netflix/Hystrix/wiki/Configuration#executiontimeoutenabled) is false

-### Failsafe
-* There seems to be an issue with retrying `retryIf` more than once.
-It succeeds on first time but then the http client is hanging.